mitchcoe/calendarApp/README.md

 # Simple Calendar App

-Very simple calendar app.
-This project was created with Create React App, Redux Toolkit, MUI, Express and Postgres.
+Very simple (probably over-engineered) calendar app.
+This project was created mainly with Create React App, Typescript, Redux Toolkit, MUI, Express and Postgres.
 I tried to use as few libraries/frameworks as possible.

 # Getting Started
 There are a few things you will need to do outside this app to make it work